 Karishma Tanna shares a small beauty hack for bushy & beautiful eyebrows

-Mumbai: Actress Karishma Tanna shared a simple yet effective beauty hack on social media to achieve those dense and attractive eyebrows, something a lot of girls desire to have.
+Actress Karishma Tanna shared a simple yet effective beauty hack on social media to achieve those dense and attractive eyebrows, something a lot of girl’s desire to have.

 To start, take some soap and spray it with something to moisten it.
 Next, take some soap on an eyebrow brush and comb it in the opposite direction, and later gradually in the right direction.
 You will instantly see volume in your eyebrows.